microsoft/azuredevopslabs/labs/vstsextend/dockerjava/readme.md

 1. Navigate to your Azure DevOps project, select **Pipelines** from **Pipelines**.
 Select **MyShuttleDockerBuild** and click **Edit**.

+    {% include note.html content= "We also have a YAML build pipeline if that's something you're interested in.
+To proceed through the YAML pipeline, choose **MyShuttle-Docker-YAML** and click **Edit** to view the YAML pipeline.
+If you utilize the YAML pipeline, make sure to update the **MyShuttleDockerRelease** release definition's artifact link." %}
 1. Lets look at the tasks used in the build definition.

 1. Select the **Maven** task.
 This task is used to build the pom.xml file.
 The maven task is updated with the following additional settings